 Essentially, what I’m getting at is that there’s no set formula at the start of an entirely new business.
-And until there’s a proven formula that works, I’m reluctant to pay for services that aren’t already fine-tuned to what I’m aiming for.
+And until there’s a proven formula that works, I’m reluctant to pay for too many services.

 Downsides to Being Too ‘Hands On’

 While it cuts down costs, the hands-on approach is hard to manage.

 With each area of the project requiring some sort of input, it often feels like there are several spinning plates to keep moving before they eventually all fall down and crash.
 This can be detrimental to growth, and it isn’t sustainable.

 I try to tackle this problem by identifying repetitive tasks — such as outreach, re-posting old content on social media, general research and customer service.
 I assess if its economical to outsource those tasks.
 If it is, I will.
 The business should become easier to manage — more “passive” as a result.

 However, I should add that I’ve never found any project to be passive in during the early stages!
 Getting ‘stuck in’ has been unavoidable.